DeRaafMedia/ProjectIrrationalMondriaan/README.md

 (This specific painitng is sound reactive (viewer needs to yell really hard for the full effect).
 The solid red dot in the middle will appear with a low volume sound.
 The CMY dots need far more volume to 'grow'.
 As a 'reward' for the viewer the CMY colors will mix when they 'grow' to a size that they overlap things)

-In a related series (still as Processing sketch) I have a 'Who's afraid of Red, Yellow and Blue' where the viewer can take a virtual knife to the canvas.
+In a related series (still as Processing sketch) I have a 'Who's afraid of Red, Yellow and Blue' by Barnett Newman where the viewer can take a virtual knife to the canvas.

 This project is meant as a template to rewrite all of my Irrational Mondriaan series and related series.